Love Always, Santa

 Love Always, Santa is a 2016 romantic comedy television film first broadcast by Hallmark Movies & Mysteries.
-It was written by Brian Herzlinger and Jay Black, directed by Brian Herzlinger, and produced by MarVista Entertainment.
+It was written by Brian Herzlinger and Jay Black, directed by Herzlinger, and produced by MarVista Entertainment.
 The film was set in and partially filmed in Northfield, Minnesota.

 Plot

 The daughter (Isadora Swann) of a widow (Marguerite Moreau) writes to Santa Claus, asking for her mother to find love again.
 A struggling writer (Mike Faiola), who has taken a job writing responses in Santa's name, receives the letter, and he finds new inspiration and the beginnings of a romance.